Inverse Problems for the Heat Equation with Memory: intro_etc Introduction and the main results

 Now we state the assumption on the kernel that we use in the present paper.
 In what follows we suppose that the Laplace transform of $k$ satisfies the condition \EQ{K0}{ K(z)=\frac{a^2}z+O\l(\frac{1}{z^2}\r),\ a>0, \ \Re z>0. } Roughly speaking this means that $k'$ is bounded and $k(0)=a^2>0$.

-\BE{remark}{ If $k(0)=0$, the solution may not exist even in a weak sense.
-In the example of section \ref{exa} we show that in the case $k(t)=t^2$ the \eq \eqref{1a} has no solution in Sobolev spaces. }
+\BE{remark}{ If $k(0)=0$ or $k$ has a singularity, the solution may not exist even in a weak sense.
+In the example at the end of the paper we show that in the case $k(t)=t^2$ the \eq \eqref{1a} has no solution in Sobolev spaces. }